 Considering all of the ideas that you could have...
-I think teaching abroad might be a great idea.
-But I guess it depends.
-What made you question whether it was a good idea or not?
+I think teaching English abroad might be a great idea, but is it worth it?

 Maybe you are contemplating doing something else in your life.
 Maybe you just got out of school and are wondering whether teaching English in some foreign country is a diversion.
 Right?
 Maybe you'll do that and get sidetracked from your career or whatever.